Weighted propositional configuration logics: A specification language for architectures with quantitative features: Conclusion

 \section{Conclusion}

-We introduced a weighted \emph{PCL} over a commutative semiring $K$ and investigated several properties of the class of polynomials obtained as semantics of this logic.
+We introduced a wPCL over a set of ports $P$ and a commutative semiring $K$ and investigated several properties of the class of polynomials obtained as semantics of this logic.
 For some of that properties we required our semiring to be idempotent.
-We proved that for every weighted \emph{PCL} formula $\zeta$ we can effectively construct an equivalent one $\zeta'$ in full normal form.
-Furthermore, $\zeta'$ is unique up to the equivalence relation.
-This result implied that our logic is complete, and we showed that it is also sound.
-Weighted \emph{PCL} describes nicely, architectures with quantitative characteristics.
-We extended the weighted \emph{PCL} to weighted first-order configuration logic with which we could represent architecture styles equipped with quantitative features.
-We proved several properties for the class of polynomials definable by weighted first-order configuration logic.
-We also provided examples of weighted architecture styles.
-In our future work we will study decidability results and weighted second-order configuration logic.
+In our wPCL we slightly modified the coalescing operation in comparison to its boolean counterpart.
+Definitely, this modification is not an essential restriction since every architecture described in the boolean setup is described as well in our weighted setup, as we showed in our examples.
+We proved that for every wPCL formula $\zeta$ we can effectively construct, in doubly exponential time, an equivalent one $\zeta'$ in full normal form.
+This result implied the decidability of the equivalence problem for wPCL formulas.
+We defined a notion of soundness for wPCL and proved that it is sound.
+It should be noted that though PCL is proved to be complete \cite{Ma:Co}, for wPCL trivially this is not the case, at least with our definitions of $\vdash$ and $\models$.
 It is an open problem whether we can develop the theory of this paper by relaxing the commutativity property of the semiring $K$ and thus obtaining our results for a larger class of semirings.
-Furthermore, it should be very interesting to investigate the weighted \emph{PCL} and its first-order extension over more general weight structures which can describe further properties like average, limit inferior, limit superior, and discounting (cf. for instance \cite{Dr:Av}).
+Furthermore, it should be very interesting to investigate the wPCL over more general weight structures which can describe further properties like average, limit inferior, limit superior, and discounting (cf. for instance \cite{Dr:Av}).
+Work on progress investigates the first- and second-order levels of weighted configuration logics which are motivated by applications to architecture styles with quantitative characteristics.

-\textbf{Acknowledgements.} We should like to express our gratitude to Joseph Sifakis for useful discussions and to Anastasia Mavridou for clarifications on \cite{Ma:Co}.
+\textbf{Acknowledgements.} We should like to express our gratitude to Joseph Sifakis, Simon Bliudze, and Anastasia Mavridou for useful discussions and clarifications on \cite{Ma:Co}.
+We are also grateful to two anonymous reviewers for pointing out a mistake and fruitful suggestions which helped us to improve the presentation of the paper.